 SIIL has secured itself from the effects of the global economic crisis so far, thanks to the diversity of its operations both geographically and across several sectors, which helps Salam balance the investment risk and also increase return in areas of competence and clear value added services.

-The company aims to tide over any further effects of the crisis by exploiting available resources, enhancing performance, optimising expansion in the region and by carefully seizing strategic investment opportunities resulting from this crisis.
-SIIL intends to keep its technical & specialised workforce intact, as they represent one of the most important intangible assets of the company.
-SIIL will also continue enhancing & empowering its human capital to ensure optimal performance standards and enhanced competitive advantage.
+The Company aims to tide over any further effects of the crisis by exploiting available resources, enhancing performance, optimizing expansion in the region, and carefully seizing strategic investment opportunities resulting from this crisis.
+SIIL intends to keep its technical and specialized workforce intact, as they represent one of the Company's most important intangible assets.
+SIIL will also continue enhancing and empowering its human capital to ensure optimal performance standards and enhanced competitive advantage.

-The company has adopted a very sound cash management policy that ensures a healthy cash flow so that all its operations are safe from the financial crunch.
-The long experience of the company has endowed it with all the resilience needed to survive and grow in turbulent times.
+The Company has adopted a very sound cash management policy that ensures a healthy cash flow so that all its operations are safe from the financial crunch.
+The long experience of the Company has endowed it with all the resilience needed to survive and grow in turbulent times.